dell/helm-charts/README.md

 ## Where to Find Us

-For general Dell Helm Chart discussions join the #TODO

-For issues and support for Dell Helm and Charts #TODO
+For general discussions, issues or support for Dell Helm Charts contact karavi@dell.com

 ## How Do I Install These Charts?
 ```console